agmbk/Aribnb_first-react-proj/README.md

-### Aribnb like website in reactJS
+### Aribnb website in reactJS

 This is a proof of competence, and my first reactJS experience The application is composed of locations, a caroussel of images, with data underneath such as prices and dates

 # The react app

-The application is structured in component
+The react application
-It uses classes and hook to be as efficient as possible in the rendering
+The application is structured in components.
+It uses classes and hooks to be as efficient as possible in rendering.

 # The server

-It serve the data using a json file
+It serves the data using a json file.
-It has api root to receive the delete and insert request (not implemented yet)
+It has an api root to receive delete and insert requests (not yet implemented)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts